-Mapping Prejudice is part of a broader effort to examine the complex legacies of racist housing policies.
-Our investigation of residential segregation in Minneapolis was inspired by groundbreaking work in other cities that show how digital tools can illuminate structural racism and transform our understanding of the past.
+Our work is part of a broader reckoning with the legacies of racist housing policies.
+Mapping Prejudice was inspired by groundbreaking work in Seattle and Virginia that show how digital tools can illuminate structural racism and transform our understanding of the past.

 Segregated Seattle was the brainchild of the Seattle Civil Rights and Labor History Project at the University of Washington, which assembled a database of racial covenants that has become an important resource for historians, legal researchers and activists trying to understand how ideas about race shaped real estate law and housing policy.

 Mapping Inequality was conceived by the University of Richmond's Digital Lab, which digitized New Deal redlining maps to illuminate how federal policy makers "used racial criteria to categorize lending and insurance risks."
 Historians have long understood the importance of redlining.
 Yet by using digital mapping software to organize, analyze and display historic data about this practice, this project retold the story in way that made it accessible for a popular audience.

 Mapping Prejudice builds on this existing work.
 But our efforts in Minneapolis are made especially urgent by the city's contemporary racial disparities, which are some of the largest in the nation.
 Our initial research shows that covenants created demographic patterns that remain in place in Minneapolis today.
 Residential segregation reinforces other disparities in employment, education and health care.
 Most notable is the gap in homeownership rates.
 While 78 percent of white families own homes in the Twin Cities, only 25 percent of African-American families have title to their dwelling.